 Despite the UK’s withdrawal, the EU rules continued to apply during the transition period.
 The aim was to give citizens and businesses a softer transition to the future relationship.

-As a general rule, EU and UK citizens and legal persons would be treated as if the UK were still a member of the EU during the transition period.
+The main premise was that during the transition period, the UK would still have all the rights and obligations of a Member State.
+EU and UK citizens and legal persons were treated as though the UK were still a member of the EU.

 - The UK continued to fully respect the EU treaties, EU legislation and EU international treaties and adhere to EU trade, foreign and security policy.